 Amanda has been active in island stewardship since moving to Lopez Island in 2010.
 She was the Director of the Lopez Island Conservation Corps and has led youth crew projects on many of the public lands on Lopez.
 She has experience as a landscaper and enjoys working with a diversity of plants and people.
 Amanda’s background in conservation began at Evergreen State College, where she studied botany and environmental sciences, and received a dual BA/BS.
-She lives on a small farm where she helps with the sheep, chickens, orchard and gardens.
 Before taking the position as the Lopez Preserve Steward, Amanda spent three years volunteering as a Land Bank commissioner.

 Judy Cumming, Operations Coordinator